Texas disabled veterans without universal handicap signage could get a ticket - NewsBreak

 AUSTIN (KXAN) — Disabled veteran plates without the International Symbol of Access (ISA) are no longer acceptable when parking in a handicap spot.

-The law has been in effect since January, but a veteran we spoke with feels there needs to be more awareness about the change that could cost you hundreds of dollars.23 Texas laws went into effect New Year’s Day — 1 involves public safety
+The law has been in effect since January, but this veteran believes there needs to be more awareness about the change that could cost you hundreds of dollars.23 Texas laws went into effect New Year’s Day — 1 involves public safety

 Mark Jordan, a retired drill sergeant, has been out of the military for nearly 10 years.
 Now, a recognized disabled veteran, he’s used to parking in handicapped spots.
 That was until early March.